scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 ## Setup configuration (medium priority)

-You should put as much as possible in your setup.cfg, and leave setup.py for *only* parts that need custom logic or binary building.
-This keeps your setup.py cleaner, and many things that normally require a bit of custom code can be written without it, such as importing version and descriptions.
+You should put as much as possible in your `setup.cfg`, and leave `setup.py` for *only* parts that need custom logic or binary building.
+This keeps your `setup.py` cleaner, and many things that normally require a bit of custom code can be written without it, such as importing version and descriptions.
 Here's an example:

 ```ini
 [metadata]